pantheon-systems/documentation/source/_docs/nested-docroot.md

   </div>
 </div>

-Of course, if you'd prefer to move the CMS code manually instead of using the one-liners above, you may do so.

 The idea here is that `find . -type f -maxdepth` finds all files at the document root, including the "dot" files, but skips all of the directories.
 We list the directories in Drupal/WordPress core out specifically, so that any user-defined directories stay behind.
 This may or may not produce the correct results, depending on what files you or your team has added.
 Please verify file relocation with `git status` after using one of these commands before committing and pushing.

 ## Troubleshooting

-## Quicksilver Script Location
+#### Quicksilver Script Location
 If you are using a Quicksilver platform hook with the type `webphp`, make sure that the path to the script is relative to the `web` docroot and not the project root.

-For example, if your `pantheon.yml` has a script location definition of `private/scripts/my_quicksilver_script.php` the file needs to be located at `web/private/scripts/my_quicksilver_script.php`.
+For example, if your `pantheon.yml` has a script location definition of `private/scripts/my_quicksilver_script.php`, the file needs to be located at `web/private/scripts/my_quicksilver_script.php`.
 This is because `webphp` scripts are run with Nginx, which is serving from the nested docroot.

-## Can I specify a subdirectory other than `web`?
+#### Can I specify a subdirectory other than web?

-The directory name is not configurable, but, you can [create a symlink](/docs/assuming-write-access/#create-a-symbolic-link) from some other directory to `web`.
+The directory name is not configurable, but you can [create a symlink](/docs/assuming-write-access/#create-a-symbolic-link) from some other directory to `web`.